 Shih dedicated his efforts to promoting public interests after his initial retirement from Acer at the end of 2004.
 In recent years, he has been publicly speaking on the Wangdao ideology in relation to organizational sustainability in modern times, and hopes to engrain its principles into Acer to reshape the corporate culture.
 Through this, Shih expects to help Acer set a new business direction, develop more competitive products, and invest in new potential businesses of the future.

 A social entrepreneur all his life, Shih serves as the chairman of Stans Foundation and iD SoftCapital Group.
-In social and public services, he is the chairman of APEC Digital Opportunity Center 2.0 project’s non-government steering committee, National Culture and Arts Foundation, and Cloud Gate Culture and Arts Foundation.
+In social and public services, he is the chairman of APEC Digital Opportunity Center 2.0 project’s non-government steering committee and Cloud Gate Culture and Arts Foundation.
 He is on the board of directors of National Chiang Kai-Shek Cultural Center, Taiwan Public Television Service Foundation, and Chinese Television System.

 Shih also serves on the Boards of Taiwan Semiconductor Manufacturing Company and Nan Shan Life Insurance Company.
 He is a former chairman and current member of the Asia Business Council.

 In 2007, Shih was a member of Taiwan’s special envoy to attend the Asia-Pacific Economic Cooperation (APEC) Economic Leaders’ Summit in Sydney, Australia.
 In recognition of his long-term outstanding contributions, Shih received the Order of the Brilliant Star with Grand Cordon from the president of Taiwan in October 2011, and honored as one of the Industrial Technology Research Institute (ITRI) Laureates in 2012.